-Today I am sharing a simple chicken bake that makes a wonderful dinner for a busy day.
-Any day for that matter.
-It’s mmm, mmm good, one of my favorite chicken dishes.
-It’s not my favorite just because it’s so simple to make…it’s so darn good too.
-My whole family loves this casserole.
+Today I am sharing a simple chicken bake that makes a wonderful dinner for a busy day, or any day for that matter.
+It’s mmm, mmm good!

 Read rave reviews from people who tried this recipe on Pinterest!

 WHAT YOU NEED TO MAKE CREAMY CHICKEN BAKE

 Not a fan of canned soups, make them from scratch!

 I share links to make your own homemade condensed cream soups in my recipe below.

 Preheat oven to 350 degrees F. Grease (non-stick cooking spray) a 9×13 baking dish or similar size.
 Place chicken breast in baking dish in a single layer – lightly salt and pepper.
 In a medium size bowl mix soups, sour cream, onion powder, mushrooms, chives and water.
 Next, evenly pour over top of chicken and lightly sprinkle with paprika.
 Bake on middle rack, uncovered, for approximately 1 hour, until chicken breast is cooked thoroughly and internal temperature reaches 165-170 degrees f.
 Cooking time will vary depending on size of breasts. *The best way to make sure the chicken is ready is checking the internal temperature.

 MORE AWESOME CHICKEN RECIPE TO TRY (RAVE REVIEWS)

 CHICKEN LAZONE (AHHH-MAZING), from South Your Mouth

 CREAMY CHEESY CHICKEN SPAGHETTI, aka, The Best Chicken Spaghetti from The Country Cook